35 Best Abandoned Cart Email Examples: Increase Sales Today

 2018 08 31 06 19 55 Window

-Here’s the thing: great design can make an email more likely to convert your leads.
+Here’s the thing, a great design can make an email more likely to convert your leads.
 However, lots of images weigh down the email, and many people only enable plain text.

-When you send an email like this one from Ugmonk, you’re catering to your entire audience.
+This email from Ugmonk caters to the entire audience.
 It’s clean, text-only, and straight to the point.
 Plus, the copy does a great job of engaging leads.

 21. Madewell